What Makes Peppers Spicy?

 After eating a particularly spicy meal, you may begin to panic and wonder if you are in real danger.
 Can peppers actually burn your mouth and cause damage?

 In short, spicy peppers do not cause any actual tissue damage like a real burn would.
 The capsaicin molecule binds with pain receptors, imitating the sensation of a burn.
+However, highly-sensitive individuals may want to avoid spicy food.
+It can cause an upset stomach, vomiting, and long-lasting discomfort.

 How To Stop Spicy Pepper Mouth

 Did you eat a pepper that was way too hot?
 It’s pretty easy to find habanero peppers or even ghost peppers at the supermarket.
-But most are not ready for the intense pain that comes with eating these highly spicy peppers.
+But most are not ready for the intense pain that comes with eating these super spicy peppers.

-Here are the 3 best methods for reducing spicy burning in the mouth and lips.
+Here are the 3 best methods for reducing spicy burning in the mouth and lips:

-1. Drink dairy milk.
+- Drink dairy milk.
 If you have any milk, go drink it.
 No milk?
 Try any dairy, like ice cream or yogurt.
 The compound “casein” in dairy products binds with capsaicin (the spicy molecule) and helps reduce the burn.

-3. Eat bread.
+- Eat bread.
 This doesn’t work as well as drinking milk, but it can help relieve some burn in the mouth, and can also help reduce stomach discomfort (especially when consumed before eating spicy food).

 Tip: Avoid getting pepper juices on your lips.
 This can be more painful and more difficult to cure than heat on the tongue.